ffund/tcp-ip-essentials/lab-line-router/fabric-analysis-tcp-2.md

 ::: {.cell .markdown}

-You can return to this exercise and execute the above steps to visuaize results of TCP Cubic, TCP Vegas and TCP BBR.
+You can return to this exercise and execute the above steps to visuaize results of TCP Cubic and TCP BBR.

 :::